SyncfusionExamples/WPF-Diagram-Examples/Samples/Tools/Switch-between-tools/README.md

 # Switch between tools at runtime through SetTool sample

 This sample demonstrates how to set tool to an element at runtime through SetTool() method.

+Each object in the [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram) control has default action when interacting on them.
+Those default actions can be customized by overriding the virtual method [SfDiagram.SetTool](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SfDiagram~SetTool.html).
+The SetTool method takes the [SetToolArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SetToolArgs.html) as an argument that is used to know the objects under the mouse when modifying the tools of them.

+[Source](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SetToolArgs~Source.html) –  To know the object on which item the mouse is interacting.
+[Action](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SetToolArgs~Action.html) - To customize the tools of the diagram object.

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/tools